mgcha85/D-mirt/index.md

 ## histogram_cl.py
-make histogram for trainiing or evaluation data.
+make histogram for training or evaluation data.
 This use open_cl to use GPU.
 To use this, you much install open_cl abd pyopencl.

 ## XmlHandler